A Monte Carlo AIXI Approximation: Discussion

 \section{Discussion}

-We discuss some related and future work in this section.
-The headings reflect the general area of the literature in which those work can be found.

-\paradot{Algorithmic Information Theory} There have been several attempts at studying the computational properties of AIXI.
-In \cite{hutter02fastest}, an asymptotically optimal algorithm is proposed that, in parallel, picks and runs the fastest program from an enumeration of provably correct programs for any given well-defined problem.
-A similar construction that runs all programs of length less than $l$ and time less than $t$ per cycle and picks the best output (in the sense of maximizing a provable lower bound for the true value) results in the optimal time bounded AIXI$tl$ agent \cite[Chp.7]{Hutter:04uaibook}.
-Like Levin search \cite{levin73}, such algorithms are not practical in general but can in some cases be applied successfully; see e.g.\ \cite{schmidhuber97a,schmidhuber97b,schmidhuber03,schmidhuber04}.
+\paradot{Related Work} There have been several attempts at studying the computational properties of AIXI.
+In \citeA{hutter02fastest}, an asymptotically optimal algorithm is proposed that, in parallel, picks and runs the fastest program from an enumeration of provably correct programs for any given well-defined problem.
+A similar construction that runs all programs of length less than $l$ and time less than $t$ per cycle and picks the best output (in the sense of maximising a provable lower bound for the true value) results in the optimal time bounded AIXI$tl$ agent \cite[Chp.7]{Hutter:04uaibook}.
+Like Levin search \cite{levin73}, such algorithms are not practical in general but can in some cases be applied successfully; see e.g. \citeA{schmidhuber97a,schmidhuber97b,schmidhuber03,schmidhuber04}.
 In tiny domains, universal learning is computationally feasible with brute-force search.
-In \cite{poland06} the behaviour of AIXI is compared with a universal predicting-with-expert-advice algorithm \cite{poland05} in repeated $2\times 2$ matrix games and shows they exhibit different behaviour.

-A Monte Carlo algorithm is proposed in \cite{pankov08} that samples programs according to their algorithmic probability as a way of approximating Solomonoff's universal prior.
+In \cite{poland06}, the behaviour of AIXI is compared with a universal predicting-with-expert-advice algorithm \cite{poland05} in repeated $2\times 2$ matrix games and is shown to exhibit different behaviour.
+A Monte-Carlo algorithm is proposed by \citeA{pankov08} that samples programs according to their algorithmic probability as a way of approximating Solomonoff's universal prior.
 A closely related algorithm is that of speed prior sampling \cite{schmidhuber02}.
-It remains an open question whether algorithms that sample from the space of general Turing machines can be made to work in practical problems.